photonathan/photonathan.github.io/_drafts/2021-04-15-rajio-taiso.md

 ---

 ## Background
-I never thought my love of Studio Ghibli films would improve my day-to-day experience working from home.
+I never thought my love of Studio Ghibli would make working from home better...

 I first learned of Rajio Taiso (Radio Calisthenics) from watching the 2013 documentary 'The Kingdom of Dreams and Madness.'
 The documentary gives viewers a behind the scenes look into the Japanese offices of Studio Ghibli as they work on the films 'The Wind Rises' and 'The Tale of the Princess Kaguya'.